Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 A backup collection is a named set of coordinated backups for selected database tables.
 Collections organize related backups and ensure they can be restored together consistently, providing:

-- **Efficiency**: Incremental backups capture only changes since the previous backup
+- **Efficiency**: Incremental backups capture only changes since the previous backup.
-- **Organization**: Related backups are grouped into logical collections
+- **Organization**: Related backups are grouped into logical collections.
-- **Recovery flexibility**: Enables recovery using any backup in the chain
+- **Recovery flexibility**: Enables recovery using any backup in the chain.

 ## Core concepts {#core-concepts}